History Scholarships and Awards

 The Sara Dunkley Award

 Awarded to the best undergraduate student assignment (research essay or creative work) in the field of art history/visual culture submitted in the Department of History.
 Students are to be nominated for the prize by the course instructor, with the winner determined by the History Department Awards Committee.
 The prize-winner will be announced in April.
 The prize was established by the Department of History and named in honor of Ontario artist and humanitarian, Sara Dunkley.
+Deadline to apply is October 1st.
 Value $300.00

 George G. Blackburn Award